 Take a step back in time at Four Mile Historic Park, Denver’s oldest standing structure and surrounding 12-acre history park.
-The site is open for tours Wednesday through Saturday and offers educational programming throughout the year.
+The site is open for tours Wednesday through Sunday and offers educational programming throughout the year.

 A welcome site for weary travelers, it was a place to wash off the trail dust, eat a home-cooked meal, or spend the night before heading in to Denver.

 Four Mile Historic Park, 715 S. Forest St., Denver, 720-865-0800